10 of my favourite half-day walks close to Glasgow

 Public transport: Train from Glasgow to Balloch and then Bus no.309 from Balloch to Balmaha.

-Another great wee hill that does require a bit more of a drive/pubic transport to reach but the efforts are rewarded with superb views across Loch Lomond and its myriad islands.
+Another great wee hill walk near Glasgow that does require a bit more of a drive/pubic transport to reach but the efforts are rewarded with superb views across Loch Lomond and its myriad islands.

 It’s an up and down walk that is steep in places.
 You can extend the walk to form a circular route of around 6.5 miles.

-Conic Hill is also part of the West Highland Way.
+Conic Hill is also part of the West Highland Way, which easily rates as one of the best walks near Glasgow, too.

 3 Milngavie to Drymen, West Highland Way